cswenyuanxiao/SingleProject/quickstart/content/_index.md

 Peer Review Research Hub is an interactive platform that explores the **effectiveness of peer reviews** across different types of courses and assessment formats.

 ## Project Background & Goals
-In today’s education landscape, peer review plays a crucial role in enhancing student engagement and critical thinking.
+In today's education landscape, peer review plays a crucial role in enhancing student engagement and critical thinking.
 However, different subjects—like **computer programming** vs. **essay writing**—may have drastically different peer review effectiveness.
 Meanwhile, **AI-based grading systems** are emerging, raising questions about how they compare with human assessments.

 Our project sets out to:
 - Compare consistency and fairness of peer reviews in coding vs. essay tasks